-Australian Study Finds CBD Reduces Stress in Young People
+Australian Study Finds CBD Reduces Tension in Young People

 The results were impressive.
 Participants experienced fewer panic attacks and were able to resume activities they had not been able to do any longer.
 The activities included attending school and appointments and enjoying socializing.
 The Executive Director of Orygen and a study co-investigator said,

 “(CBD) seemed to be effective in successfully treating a group of patients who hadn’t responded to anything else.
-Stress is very prominent in young people, and so what it means is that they feel agitated or fearful.
-To avoid that feeling, they can become very withdrawn and not leave the house and try to avoid exposure to life.
-They can also have panic attacks and more extreme bursts of anxiety too, so it can be quite disabling.”
+Tension is very prominent in young people, and so what it means is that they feel agitated or fearful.
+To avoid that feeling, they can become very withdrawn and not leave the house and try to avoid exposure to life.”

-The National Institutes of Health reports high rates of stress in young people and adults, and the rates are rising.
-Finding a way to reduce this condition with natural compounds when mainstream treatments that include prescription medications and cognitive behavioral therapy do not work is a positive advancement in the treatment of stress.
+The National Institutes of Health reports high rates of tension in young people and adults, and the rates are rising.
+Finding a way to reduce this condition with natural compounds when mainstream treatments that include prescription medications and cognitive behavioral therapy do not work is a positive advancement in the treatment.
 The authors of the study have secured funding for additional research in this area, and that is good news.